glpi-project/docdev/source/devapi/mainobjects.rst

 It will mainly help you to manage the tree apsect of a dropdown (parents, children, and so on).

-See the `full API documentation for CommonTreeDropdown object <https://forge.glpi-project.org/apidoc/class-CommonTreeDropdown.html>`_ for a complete list of methods provided.

 CommonImplicitTreeDropdown
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 This class manages tree lists that cannot be managed by the user.
 It inherits from `CommonTreeDropdown`_.
 The class is in the ``inc/commonimplicittreedropdown.class.php`` file.

-See the `full API documentation for CommonTreeDropdown object <https://forge.glpi-project.org/apidoc/class-CommonTreeDropdown.html>`_ for a complete list of methods provided.

 CommonDBVisible
 ^^^^^^^^^^^^^^^